How is eligibility determined?

-When you file a new claim, we will review your work history to determine if you earned enough wages in insured work to establish a claim.
-Insured work is work done for one or more employers that are required to contribute to the Unemployment Insurance Trust Fund.
-Your claim benefit year is the one-year period that UI benefits are potentially available to you.To be eligible, you must:
+Your work history is used to determine if you earned enough wages in insured work to establish a claim.
+Insured work is work performed for any employer that is required to contribute to the Unemployment Insurance Trust Fund.

-- Make at least $2,250—at least $1,500 during one of the calendar quarters, and at least $750 during the remainder of the year—from an insured employer during your base period.
-(See chart below).
+To be eligible to establish a claim, you must earn at least $2,250 (at least $1,500 during one of the calendar quarters, and at least $750 during the remainder of the year) from an insured employer during your Base Period and:

-- AND your total base period wages must be at least 1.5 times your highest quarter wages
+- Your total Base Period wages must be at least 1.5 times the highest quarter wages

-· You must earn at least 1.5 times the Taxable Wage Base during at least two of the four base period quarters.
+· You must earn at least 1.5 times the Taxable Wage Base during at least two of the four quarters.

-If you are filing a claim now and filed one a year ago, you cannot requalify to be paid on the new claim unless you have worked and earned wages in insured work.
+If you are filing a new claim now and filed one a year ago, you cannot requalify to be paid on the new claim unless you have worked and earned wages in insured work.
 The wages must be: